 Prior to surgery, a nurse from our pre-admission department will contact you to confirm your scheduled surgery time and the time you should arrive at the hospital.
 You will need to arrive at the hospital at the time you were instructed.
 Upon arrival, please enter through the doors marked “Entrance C”.
 The pre-admission nurse will also review your medical history and information with you.

-Please contact us between 8:00am – 6:30pm Monday through Friday or 9:00am – 3:00pm on Saturday at 402-484-0960 if you have NOT been contacted one day prior to your surgery and ask for a nurse in the pre-admission department.
+A nurse will be contacting you to review information.
+You may also call us at 402-484-0960 Monday – Friday 8:30am – 5:00pm.
+If you have NOT been contacted one day prior to your surgery, call and ask for a nurse in the pre-admission department.

 For your convenience, you will want to bring the following information with you to the hospital: